lkuza2/java-zangle-api/README.markdown

 ## Changelog

+* Version 1.50 BETA
+    * Use JSoup for much quicker and cleaner parsing
+    * Updated parsing for the newest version of Zangle/MiStar/StudentConnection
+    * Cleaned some code

 * Version 1.05 BETA
     * Added getPercent() function for classes to get students current     percent in the class.
     * Added isExtraCredit and isNotGraded methods for ZAssignment class.